 - Schedule is intended to show information for ten years.
-Fiscal year 2018 was the first year of implementation, therefore only one year is shown.
+Fiscal year 2018 was the first year of implementation, therefore only four years are shown.
 Additional years' information will be displayed as it becomes available. - The District's policy is to fully fund the actuarially determined contribution, when required.
 The District makes the contributions on behalf of the participants.
-For the fiscal year ended June 30, 2019 and 2018, there were no contributions, since the plan is fully funded and benefit payments are made from the Trust. - Covered employee payroll is annual compensation paid (or expected to be paid) to active employees covered by an OPEB plan, in aggregate.
+For the fiscal year ended June 30, 2021 and prior years presented, there were no contributions, since the plan is fully funded and benefit payments are made from the Trust. - Covered employee payroll is annual compensation paid (or expected to be paid) to active employees covered by an OPEB plan, in aggregate.
 The District provides post-retirement health benefits (medical, dental and vision) to a closed group of former employees who have retired from the District and to their surviving spouses and dependent children, thus there is no covered-employee payroll.